-The Sunday sampler will be led by Spirit Camp and Dancing Jaguar Inspirations founder Eva Goulette.
-Eva founded Spirit Camp five years ago.
+Dancing Jaguar Inspirations founder Eva Goulette created Spirit Camp five years ago.
 This unique one-week program introduces children to the teachings from ancient wisdom practices.
 Hundreds of children have participated in Spirit Camp and have integrated the teachings into their lives nurturing their mind, body, and spirit.

 Last year, I reached out Eva after seeing a Spirit Camp flyer at UUCA.
-I then had the chance to interview her and write this post about Spirit Camp.
-My younger child enrolled in Spirit Camp.
+I then had the chance to interview her and write this post about Spirit Camp, which I then enrolled my younger child in.
 I attended one full day and was able to bring my older child to two half-days of the camp.

 Every day started with sage smudging and calling to the four directions.

 The children learned how to safely use the sage stick.
 They enjoyed participating in the invocation with drums and other instruments.

 My child loved learning about the chakras.
 Eva taught about these energy centers and the colors and gems that correspond to them through instruction and play.

 Each child brought home a satchel with gems and a guide sheet and rainbow pendulums they had made.
 It is pretty magical to have your seven-year-old hold a pendulum over your energy centers and watch it swing if it’s open or circle if it’s closed!
 And then to help you open the centers that were closed!